microsoft/SmartHotel360/README.md

-# **The project SmartHotel360 have been retired, we have archived it.
-It is no longer maintained.
-You still can fork the repository.**
+# **This project is retired, archived, and no longer supported.
+You are welcome to continue to use and fork the repository.**

 ## For the latest sample references visit: https://aka.ms/tailwindtraders & https://aka.ms/rpsls